-Poems from this series have been published in, or will shortly appear in, international journals: Ecocene: Cappadocia Journal of Environmental Humanities, The Cold Mountain Review, ISLE: Interdisciplinary Studies in Literature and Environment, Anthropocenes: Human, Inhuman, Posthuman, Dark Matter: Women Witnessing, and Otoliths: A Magazine of E-Things.
+Poems from this series have been published in, or will shortly appear in, international journals: The Journal of Wild Culture, Ecocene: Cappadocia Journal of Environmental Humanities, The Cold Mountain Review, ISLE: Interdisciplinary Studies in Literature and Environment, Anthropocenes: Human, Inhuman, Posthuman, Dark Matter: Women Witnessing, and Otoliths: A Magazine of E-Things.

 PACIFIC TREE FROG

 70 ways of knowing.

 “The essence of glass lies in its serving as a passage to other objects its nature is not to be itself but other things.”

 —José Ortega y Gasset, “An Essay in Esthetics by Way of a Preface” (1914)